gentoo/sci/README.md

 ##Install

-As per the [corrent portage specifications](https://dev.gentoo.org/~zmedico/portage/doc/man/portage.5.html) overlays should be managed via `/etc/portage/repos.conf/`.
+As per the [current portage specifications](https://dev.gentoo.org/~zmedico/portage/doc/man/portage.5.html) overlays should be managed via `/etc/portage/repos.conf/`.
-To enable our overlay make sure you are using a recent portage version (at least `2.2.14`), and add crate an `/etc/portage/repos.conf/neurogentoo` file containing precisely:
+To enable our overlay make sure you are using a recent portage version (at least `2.2.14`), and crate an `/etc/portage/repos.conf/neurogentoo` file containing precisely:

 ```
 [neurogentoo]